March Madness Basketball Science Projects

 - Bouncing Basketballs: How Much Energy Does Dribbling Take?: Does dribbling on the sidewalk or at the local park court feel different than dribbling in an indoor gymnasium?
 Why?
 In this hands-on science project, students experiment to find out how different surfaces affect how a ball bounces.
 Does it take more force to dribble on certain surfaces than others to keep the ball under control?

 - Basketball: Will You Bank the Shot?: In this sports science experiment, students use recycled and craft materials to build a scale model basketball court and then use a mini basketball to investigate how bank shots perform from different spots on the court.

 - Basketball Physics: Where Does a Bouncing Ball's Energy Go?: When a player dribbles a basketball, what happens to the energy of the ball?
 In this sports science investigation, students experiment to find out if there is a relationship between dribbling and heat energy.
 (Tip!
-For other lessons and experiments about types of energy, see 26 Experiments To Teach About Types of Energy.)
+For other lessons and experiments about types of energy, see 26 Science Projects and Experiments To Teach About Types of Energy.)

 - Nothing But Net: The Science of Shooting Hoops: To increase the chances of scoring, players want to use the best shooting technique and form.
 Does science hold any clues about where you should begin a shot for the best chance of making it?
 In this science project, students experiment to see if starting with the ball at chest height, chin height, or over the head makes a difference in the percentage of successful shots.